hummingbot/hummingbot/documentation/docs/strategies/advanced-market-making/external-price-source.md

----
-title: External Pricing Source Configuration
+# External Pricing Source Configuration
-description: Info on external pricing source configuration
----

-import Callout from "../../src/components/Callout";

-import Prompt from "../../src/components/Prompt";

 **Updated as of `v0.36.0`**